achisoulis/myFTPBackup/README.md

     </properties>

 </project>
-This will add the Apache Commons Net library to your project with version 3.8.0.
+This will add the **Apache Commons Net** library to your project with version 3.8.0.<br>
 Make sure to use the appropriate version that fits your requirements.
 You can find the latest version number from Maven Central Repository.

 Save the pom.xml: Save the pom.xml file after adding the dependency.

 Update Maven Project: If you're using an IDE like IntelliJ IDEA or Eclipse, it will automatically detect the changes in the pom.xml file and download the dependencies.
 If you're using the command line, navigate to your project directory and run:

-bash
-Copy code
+**Copy Code**
-mvn clean install
+**mvn clean install**<br>

-This command will download the Apache Commons Net dependency and build your project.
+This command will download the Apache Commons Net dependency and build your project.<br>

 After these steps, you can start using Apache Commons Net classes in your Java code.
-Make sure to import the required classes in your Java files as needed.
+Make sure to import the required classes in your Java files as needed.<br>

-Execute program in main ( FTPDownloader )
+Execute program in main ( FTPDownloader )<br>

-Insert your credentials at :
+Insert your credentials at:<br>

 public class FtpFolderDownloadService {